Health in All Policies: Ways of Working

 Building local capacity in Health in All Policies practices

-• A Reflective Practice Day and Conference Day was held to acknowledge and celebrate the significant achievements of 10 years of HiAP in New Zealand (30th April and 1st May 2015).
+A Health in All Policies Conference was held in Christchurch in 2015.
+A Reflective Practice Day and Conference Day was held to acknowledge and celebrate the significant achievements of 10 years of HiAP in New Zealand.
 The Conference featured presentations by Professor Sir Peter Gluckman, Henare Ngaera O’Keefe, Rob Quigley, and Professor Paul Dalziel.

 Presentations by the HiAP Team

-The HiAP team present at a number of conferences across NZ and internationally.
+The HiAP team present at conferences across NZ and internationally.
 Here is a sample of presentations not available elsewhere:

 Making submissions to impact the determinants of health